AbdelrahmanAEmam/Recommendation-with-IBM/README.md

 Using a machine learning approach to building recommendations.
 Using the user-item interactions, we will be building out a matrix decomposition.
 Using this decomposition, so we will get an insight of how well we can predict new articles.

-### How to use the notebook on our local machine

-1. Get the datasets from the [IBM Watson Studion platform](https://www.ibm.com/eg-en/cloud/watson-studio)
-2. For better experience use [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)

 ## Acknowledgments
 - [Udacity Data Science Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025)